razielgdn/cppNotes/notes/01-Basics.md

 - Encompasses features of C++
 - Move semantics
 - Smart pointers
-- Auitomatic type inference
+- Automatic type inference
 - Threading
 - Lambda functions

 # Why is C++ used
-- Used for perfonance, stability & portability
+- Used for performance, stability & portability
-- Available on almos all operating systems
+- Available on almost all operating systems
 - No dependency on separate runtime
-- Smaller memory foodprint
+- Smaller memory footprint
 - Can run in constrained environment
 - Standard C++ code can be easily ported to multiple platforms